Buying property in Riviera Maya?

 Is resale liquidity strong enough in Riviera Maya as of 2026?

-As of early 2026, resale liquidity in Riviera Maya is strong for differentiated properties in proven locations but weaker for generic investor condos that compete with many similar units.
+As of early 2026, resale liquidity in Riviera Maya is adequate for differentiated, well-located properties but noticeably weaker for generic investor-grade condos, where the large supply of similar units means your property competes with many near-identical listings.

 Is selling time getting longer in Riviera Maya as of 2026?